scylladb/scylladb/docs/operating-scylla/system-configuration/snitch.rst

    rack=my_rack

-Setting *prefer_local* to *true* instructs Scylla to use an internal IP address for interactions with nodes in the same DC.
+Setting *prefer_local* to *true* instructs ScyllaDB to use an internal IP address for interactions with nodes in the same DC.

 An example use case is when your host uses different addresses for LAN and WAN sessions.
-You want your cluster to be accessible by clients *outside* the Scylla nodes’ LAN while still allowing Scylla nodes to communicate over internal LAN keeping latency low.
+You want your cluster to be accessible by clients *outside* the ScyllaDB nodes’ LAN while still allowing ScyllaDB nodes to communicate over internal LAN keeping latency low.
 In AWS, this is similar to a VM’s “Public” and “Private” addresses.
 To set an internal and external address, set a LAN address as a *listen_address* and use a WAN address as a *broadcast_address*.

 If you set ``prefer_local: true`` nodes in the same DC would use their LAN addresses to communicate with each other and WAN addresses to access nodes in different DCs and communicate with Clients.